 Biggest Tire You Can Fit On a 2019 Suzuki Jimny

-Bigger tires don’t only look good, but also offer more stability off-road, improved ground clearance as well as improve the break over angles if you venturing off-road.
-All plusses when you consider the outlay, since big tires are always going to be an expensive outlay.
-But it’s not all positive unfortunately, and we’ll get more into the negatives a bit later.
+Bigger tires don’t only look good, but also offer more stability off-road, improved ground clearance as well as improved break-over angles when tackling steep offroad obstacles.
+All plusses when you consider the financial outlay since big tires are always going to be an expensive modification.

 So as mentioned from the outset, the 215/75R15 is the largest tire you can fit on the stock 2019 Suzuki Jimny.
 What advantage does that have over the stock tires?